Klipper3d/klipper/docs/Measuring_Resonances.md

 but at the same time they try to minimize the resulting vibrations.
-Sometimes they can make a sub-optimal choice of the shaper frequency, or maybe you simply prefer to have less smoothing in parts at the expense of a larger remaining vibrations.
+Sometimes they can make a sub-optimal choice of the shaper frequency, or maybe you simply prefer to have less smoothing in parts at the expense of larger remaining vibrations.
 In these cases, you can request to limit the maximum smoothing from the input shaper.

 Let's consider the following results from the automatic tuning: